wesleygoyette/cross_species_expression_gwas/README.md

 **Health Monitoring**
 - Service health checks with configurable timeouts
-- Automatic service restart on failure
+- Automatic rollback to previous version on deployment failure
 - Deployment verification with 300-second timeout
-- Graceful handling of deployment failures
+- Graceful handling of deployment failures with restoration

 **Resource Management**
 - Docker image versioning and cleanup